- What is self-management?

 They can also help you feel more assertive when asking mental health services for the support you need.

-As well as courses, self-management can include webinars, health and wellbeing plans you can complete yourself (such as this one) or wellness recovery action plans (WRAPS).
+As well as courses, self-management can include webinars, health and wellbeing plans you can complete yourself, or wellness recovery action plans (WRAPS).
 Our recovery page has more about WRAPS.

 Is self-management right for me?

-If you’re not sure, contact the group organiser to talk about any concerns.
+If you’re unsure, contact the group organiser to discuss any concerns.

 How do self-management courses work?